 With the explosion of options comes new trends that spread through the city.
-One of these is the advent of the pop up restaurant.
-Keep reading for two of the hip pop up and off-the-beaten path restaurants to try while you are in town.
+One of these is the advent of the pop-up restaurant.
+Keep reading for two hip pop-up and off-the-beaten-path restaurants to try while you are in town.

 Laboratorio is a new concept for Quito, it’s a converted warehouse between the Mariscal and Floresta neighborhoods that host new chefs every few months.

 The talented culinary artists create menus from scratch, including a weekend brunch menu with creative and classic drinks.
 Past concepts include fusion bistro food, Bahn Mi sandwiches, and innovative international seafood menus.